 ‘No, he’s left the hall, you can talk to him at interviews.’

 This meant waiting at least until 12pm.
-Grant and I don’t own a car, and he has a busy schedule, so the earlier I could let him know the better.
+My partner and I don’t own a car, and he has a busy schedule, so the earlier I could let him know the better.

 ‘Okay, that’s cool.
 I’ll write my name down.’